Actify

 What Team Building Games for Work Actually Boost Engagement (Not Just Kill Time)?

-The team building games that actually work at work take under 15 minutes, require zero preparation from participants, and create a moment people talk about afterward.
-The best office games fall into three categories: quick-fire rounds (trivia, word games), collaborative puzzles (escape-room-style challenges), and creative competitions (pitch contests, build challenges).
-The critical rule: if a game takes longer to explain than to play, pick a different game.
-Simplicity is the single best predictor of whether a game lands or flops.
+Games that work at work take under 15 minutes, need zero prep from participants, and leave people talking about it afterward.
+Best formats: quick-fire rounds (trivia, word games), collaborative puzzles (escape-room-style), and creative competitions (pitch contests).
+One rule: if the game takes longer to explain than to play, pick a different one.

 4–50 people10–45 min$0–$10/person5 min to launch